Mausoleoo/Real-Time-Object-Detection-and-Vehicle-Counting-with-YOLOv11/README.md

 # Acknowledgments

-We would like to thank Ultralytics for providing an exceptional framework that simplifies real-time object detection.
+I would like to thank Ultralytics for providing an exceptional framework that simplifies real-time object detection.
 Their user-friendly tools have greatly enhanced our ability to build and deploy effective solutions in this project.